usnistgov/pfhub/benchmarks/index.md

 averaged over many domains (e.g., compositional, structural, magnetic, or ferroelectric domains).
-Central entities at the macroscale are usually materials properties that describe a response to some macroscopic external forces, for example conductivity, elastic properties, or susceptibilities.
+Central entities at the macroscale are usually materials properties that describe a response to some macroscopic external forces, e.g., conductivity, elastic properties, or susceptibilities.
 The responses are given in terms of macroscopic constitutive equations.
 The relevant length and time scales range from micrometers and milli- or microseconds and up.